Machines & Phases

 We can work down each column in this framework to consider the progression for each area of the business…

-Product Team
+Product team

 The first job is to develop a product or service that solves a problem.
 Perhaps we stumble across that immediately, but more likely we need to work hard while customer numbers are small to understand if people are actually using what we’re building in the way we anticipated, and adjust accordingly.
-A common trap at this stage is to be overly influenced by what potential customers say they will do, only to later discover they don’t do that at all once we’ve actually built what they said they wanted.
+A common trap at this stage is to be overly influenced by what potential customers say they will do, only to later discover they don’t do that at all once we’ve built what they said they wanted.

 Later, as we get beyond early adopters we need to pay more attention to things like customer churn and the cost of servicing each customer, so we can invest in the right areas.

-Customer Team
+Customer team

-In the early-stages we’re looking for initial customers who are willing to use the product right away, even though it’s only half built.
+In the early stages we’re looking for initial customers who are willing to use the product right away, even though it’s only half built.
 We need to understand how customers move through our sales funnel - e.g. using free trials or a land-and-expand approach.
 To move beyond one-by-one sales we need to experiment with the different sales channels that are available and understand the costs associated with each.

-We need to learn what generates growth - perhaps existing customers spread the word for us, but more likely we need to buy it.
+We need to learn what generates growth.
+Perhaps existing customers spread the word for us, but more likely we need to buy it.
 Maybe there are also opportunities to increase the revenue we earn from existing customers.

 Later, with the benefit of more time, we can track the lifetime value of different customer cohorts and use that detail to tune our sales process.